 $400 – Premium Select Smartphone or Premium Tablet

-(if Covered Devices being replaced are not returned)
+(if Protected Devices being replaced are not returned)

 $100 – Basic Phone or Data Stick